hhandika/gene-extractor/README.md

 # gene-extractor

 A command line app to extract gene from genomic contigs.
 The program requires phyluce and its dependencies to run.
-Future update may interact directly with Lastz or BWA-MEM or both.
+Future update may interact directly with Lastz, BWA-MEM or both.

 ## Installation